TERITORI/teritori-chain/x/mint/spec/README.md

 ### NextBlockProvisions

-The target block provision is recalculated on each reduction period (default 3 years).
+The target block provision is recalculated on each reduction period (1 year).
 At the time of the reduction, the current provision is multiplied by the reduction factor (default `2/3`), to calculate the provisions for the next block.
 Consequently, the rewards of the next period will be lowered by a `1` - reduction factor.